 Spanish riders have dominated MotoGP in recent years.
-This route to global dominance was carved out by Alex Criville- who, in 1992 became the first Spaniard to win a 500cc class race.
-Then, in 1999 Criville cemented his place Spanish history as he became Spain’s first premier class champion.
+This route to global dominance was carved out by Alex Criville- who, in 1992 became the first Spaniard to win a 500cc grand prix.
+Then, in 1999 Criville cemented his place in Spanish history as he became the first Spanish rider being crowned world champion in the premier class.
 Just as significantly, this broke up the dominance of American and Australian riders and paved a way for Criville’s aspiring compatriots.
 Fast forward two decades and ten of the last twelve MotoGP champions have been Spanish.
 Some question how a country already captivated by popular sports such as basketball and football can at the same time produce such a plethora of talented MotoGP riders.

 The simple answer lies in the smart investment made by the Spanish government and some big companies like Repsol and Telefonica Movistar.
 However, it is important to emphasise how big a role owners and commercial/TV rights holders, Dorna have played in the rise of MotoGP in Spain.
 Dorna have owned these rights since 1991 and have since then made it their mission to reinvest in the sport.
 Seeing as they are a Spanish company, this has benefitted Spain the most.
 Backed by the aforementioned Repsol and Telefonica Movistar, Dorna have helped set up various programmes to help discover and nurture talented young riders in Spain.